Captain Video and His Video Rangers: Overview

 Other villains included Doctor Pauli, the "wily Oriental" Hing Foo Sung, and Nargola, played by neophyte actor Ernest Borgnine before he went on to become a major stage and Oscar-winning (Marty) film actor.
 Researcher Don Glut estimated that, in all, about 300 villains appeared on the show at one time or another.

 Captain Video was broadcast live five to six days a week, and was popular with children and adults.
 It earned a special mention in the first episode, "TV or Not TV", of the phenomenally popular Jackie Gleason sitcom series The Honeymooners, in which the character Ed Norton wore a space helmet while watching the show.

 Because of the large adult audience, the usual network broadcast time of the daily Captain Video series was 7 to 7:30 p.m.
 EST, leading off the "prime evening" time block and giving parents a chance to get home from work before the show began.
 For its last two seasons, the show still aired at 7 p.m.
 ET, but was reduced to 15-minute segments.

 Despite its popularity, throughout its run the production was hampered by a very low budget.
 Until 1953, Captain Video's live adventures occupied only 20 minutes of each day's 30-minute program time.
 To fill out the rest and save money, about 10 minutes into each episode a "Video Ranger communications officer" popped in to show about seven minutes of old Western films described by the otherwise-extraneous officer "Ranger Rogers" as the adventures of Captain Video's "undercover agents" on Earth.
-No explanation ever was offered to viewers as to why these paddings were used.

-In reality, the reason was that the Westerns originally had been purchased by the DuMont channel/network to be shown in their entirety, and hosted by Captain Video, but the format was flip-flopped to become a show about Captain Video occasionally interrupted by clips from the old Westerns.
-Despite the incongruity of mixing the two genres, it was done so the cash-strapped channel would not waste the money spent acquiring the broadcast rights to the Westerns.
+The Westerns originally had been purchased by the DuMont channel/network to be shown in their entirety, and hosted by Captain Video, but the format was flip-flopped to become a show about Captain Video occasionally interrupted by clips from the old Westerns.